Moths of North Carolina

 Habitats: Habitats used in the Coastal Plain include levee forests and swamps along two of the brownwater rivers that flow down from the Piedmont: the Roanoke and Cape Fear.
 Both Swamp Cottonwood and Eastern Cottonwood are common in those areas.
 We have not found marmorata, however, in blackwater floodplain where only Swamp Cottonwood occurs (one record shown by Peacock and Gall, 2000, however, is located out on the Albemarle-Pamlico Peninsula where Swamp Cottonwood is more likely to occur).
 In the eastern Piedmont, records also come from along the Roanoke River, but where Eastern Cottonwood is more likely to occur.
 Habitats used in the western Piedmont and Mountains are less clearly documented, but only Eastern Cottonwood is native to those regions (Bigtooth Cottonwood, Populus grandidentata, also occurs in the Mountains, but is much rarer and found primarily in the northern counties).

-Larval Host Plants: Stenophagous, probably feeding primarily on Poplars but accepting Willows in captivity.
-Peacock and Gall (2000) reared larvae from a from females collected in swamps containing Swamp Cottonwood (Populus heterophylla), but successfully fed them on a diet of Eastern Cottonwood (Populus deltoides) and Sandbar Willow (Salix exigua).
-Based on the fact that Eastern Cottonwood is rare in that area, they concluded that Swamp Cottonwood is likely host, at least in southern Indiana.
-In North Carolina, however, the overall distribution of records for marmorata better matches the distribution of Eastern Cottonwood, especially in the Piedmont and Mountains where Eastern Cottonwood is present but Swamp Cottonwood is absent.
+Larval Host Plants: Stenophagous, probably feeding primarily on poplars but also accepting willows in captivity.
+Peacock and Gall (2000) reared larvae from a from females collected in swamps containing Swamp Cottonwood (Populus heterophylla), but successfully fed them on a diet of Eastern Cottonwood (P. deltoides) and Sandbar Willow (Salix exigua).
+Based on the fact that Eastern Cottonwood is rare in that area, they concluded that Swamp Cottonwood is the likely host, at least in southern Indiana.
+In North Carolina, however, the overall distribution of records for C. marmorata better matches the distribution of Eastern Cottonwood, especially in the Piedmont and Mountains where Eastern Cottonwood is present but Swamp Cottonwood is absent.
 While the Coastal Plain populations occur in areas where Swamp Cottonwood is common, Eastern Cottonwood is also present at those same sites.
-Moreover, Eastern Cottonwood is essentially confined to brownwater river floodplains, matching our records for marmorata, whereas Swamp Cottonwood also occurs in blackwater river floodplains, occupying a much larger proportion of the Coastal Plain, but in areas where we have not found marmorata. - View
+Moreover, Eastern Cottonwood is essentially confined to brownwater river floodplains, matching our records for C. marmorata, whereas Swamp Cottonwood also occurs in blackwater river floodplains, occupying a much larger proportion of the Coastal Plain, but in areas where we have not found C. marmorata. - View

 Observation Methods: Catocala marmorata comes to both blacklights and bait, but these methods appear to be more successful during the fall, when marmorata is more likely to be actively mating and ovipositing (Schweitzer et al., 2011).
 During the summer, Willis (1991) has had much better success finding adults by tapping trees during the day.
 He noted that the moths preferentially choose light-colored trees to rest on and are often found far from their host plants, especially during the long period it apparently takes for eggs to mature.